aerospike/kubernetes-operator/docs/Rack-Awareness.md

 ## Set Rack-Level Storage and aerospikeConfig

 Aerospike's Rack Awareness lets you set local storage and aerospikeConfig options.
-If you provide local storage for a rack, the rack will use this storage.
-Otherwise, common global storage will be used.
+If you provide local storage for a rack, the rack uses this storage.
+Otherwise, common global storage is used.

 In the following example, the aerospikeConfig is a patch which is used for the rack, and merged with the common global aerospikeConfig.